-The approach of the 2021 plan is to meet the objective of the Reasonable and Prudent Alternative (RPA), Alterations to Estuary Management, to the greatest extent feasible while staying within the constraints of existing regulatory permits and minimizing the impact to aesthetic, biological, and recreational resources of the site.
+The approach of the 2022 plan is to meet the objective of the Reasonable and Prudent Alternative (RPA), Alterations to Estuary Management, to the greatest extent feasible while staying within the constraints of existing regulatory permits and minimizing the impact to aesthetic, biological, and recreational resources of the site.
 Sonoma Water, in collaboration with the resource management agencies, conducted an extensive review of the plan in 2018.
 This update resulted in a substantial update to the 2019 plan, and the plan continues to be revised each year.
-The measures developed in the 2021 management plan, when implemented, may not fully meet the objective established by the RPA.
+The measures developed in the 2022 management plan, when implemented, may not fully meet the objective established by the RPA.
 The concept of this approach has been developed and continues to evolve in coordination with NMFS, California Department of Fish and Wildlife (CDFW)1, and California State Parks (CSP).
-Estuary management for 2021 was discussed at a meeting on March 25, 2021, that included representatives from NMFS and CDFW, as well as Sonoma Water, Bodega Marine Laboratory, the U.S. Army Corps of Engineers, the North Coast Regional Water Quality Control Board (NCRWQCB), and ESA.
-A draft of the 2021 plan was provided to the Estuary Management Team
+Estuary management for 2022 was discussed at a meeting on March 24, 2022, that included representatives from NMFS and CDFW, as well as Sonoma Water, the North Coast Regional Water Quality Control Board (NCRWQCB), and ESA.
+A draft of the 2022 plan was provided to the